catalyst-cloud/catalystcloud-docs/source/best-practices/security-bp.rst

 ***************

-Security groups are what allow you to safely and securely access the instances that you create on the Catalyst Cloud.
+Security groups are what allow you to safely and securely access the instances that you create on Catalyst Cloud.
 When creating a security group, it automatically has the following rules:

 .. image:: assets/security-group-screenshot.png